StephenCleary/iterjs/README.md

 # iterjs
-An ES6 library for working with iterables and generator functions
+An ES6 library for working with iterables and generator functions.

 ## Quickstart